WesleyyC/DT-In-The-House/README.md

 Make Donal Trump Speak Again -- a stack LSTM RNN that speaks like Donal Trump by generating character one at a time.

 ### Run the Program

+RNN traning is generally computationally expensive, so you should run the program with GPUs if possible.

 ```python

 # run the following program to